elliot-brooks/nlu-coursework/README.md

 Coursework implementing pairwise classification task of Authorship Verification

 ## How to train the models
-Open the notebooks in `Google Colab` as well as the training and dev data (zip files will need extractin)
+Open the notebooks in `Google Colab` as well as the training (zip files will need extracting)

 `Run the notebooks`

-## Saving the models
+### Saving the models
 Both notebooks that train the model will produce a file that can be loaded into the demo code.

 Save this file `locally` in `models` and then push to git

+## Evaluating the models
+Open the notebook `evaluate_models_dev.ipynb` in google colab and import both model files and the dev data set

+`Run the notebook`

 ## Running the demo code
-Change the path of to the required model in `models` and provide the path for the `test data`
+Provide the path for the `test data` where indicated and import both model files

 `Run the notebook`